-From Sir Alex Ferguson to Maurizio Sarri, Ronaldo certainly has had his fair share of different managers throughout his career, with Erik ten Hag being the latest one in line.
+From Sir Alex Ferguson to Andrea Pirlo, Ronaldo certainly has had his fair share of different managers throughout his career, with Erik ten Hag being the latest one in line.

 The Juventus star worked under 10 different coaches in his club career, and four for the Portugal national team.
 Each of them, of course, has always praised him for his outstanding work-ethic above all.

 So let’s take a look at the five best coaches of the 36-year-old’s career.

 Santos actually coached a teenage Ronaldo briefly during his Sporting CP days before he made the fatal mistake of playing the youngster against Manchester United in 2003.